-- The promoter is the Highway Authority, or is carrying out activities on behalf of the Highway Authority; - A permit is deemed to be granted because the Permit Authority has failed to respond to the application in the time period; - Works are part of a Major Highway Improvement Scheme, as described in Section 86 of the New Roads and Street Works Act 1991; - A permit variation is initiated by the Permit Authority unless the variation is required because of omissions in the completeness of information supplied at the time of application for the permit; or - Where a permit is granted but subsequently revoked by the Permit Authority before commencement of the specified works, the Permit Authority shall refund in full any fee charged in accordance with this regulation, provided the revocation is not the fault of the permit holder.
+- The promoter is the Highway Authority, or is carrying out activities on behalf of the Highway Authority; - A permit is deemed to be granted because the Permit Authority has failed to respond to the application in the time period;

+- Works are part of a Major Highway Improvement Scheme, as described in Section 86 of the New Roads and Street Works Act 1991; - A permit variation is initiated by the Permit Authority unless the variation is required because of omissions in the completeness of information supplied at the time of application for the permit; or - The Permit Authority revokes a permit through no fault of the promoter and there will be no charge to vary the permit or replace it with a new application.
+Where a permit is granted but subsequently revoked by the Permit Authority before commencement of the specified works, the Permit Authority shall refund in full any fee charged in accordance with this regulation, provided the revocation is not the fault of the permit holder.